-About the producer of the video: Leah Sherwood, a graduate student in the tropical conservation biology and environmental science program at UH Hilo, is an intern in the Office of the Chancellor.
+About the producer/writer of video: Leah Sherwood is a graduate student in the tropical conservation biology and environmental science program at UH Hilo.
 She received her bachelor of science in biology and bachelor of arts in English from Boise State University.

 About the videographer: Raiatea Arcuri, a professional photographer majoring in business at UH Hilo, is an intern in the Office of the Chancellor.
 He was awarded USA Young Landscape Photographer of the Year 2016 (read his blog post about the winning photograph).